sthaeron/forsyde-devtools/docs/contribution.md

 ### Sync your fork

-The local main branch can be updated e.g. by:
+The local dev branch can be updated e.g. by:

 ```
-git pull upstream main
+git pull upstream dev
-git push origin main
+git push origin dev
 ```

 ### Adding a new feature